-In addition to the 150 million shares of Class A common stock offered hereby, as of March 31, 2005, we had 304,763,192 shares of Class A common stock issued and outstanding, all of which are eligible for immediate resale (subject to limitations of Rule 144 in the case of shares held by affiliates).
+In addition to the 27.2 million shares of Class A common stock offered hereby, as of March 31, 2005, we had 304,763,192 shares of Class A common stock issued and outstanding, all of which are eligible for immediate resale (subject to limitations of Rule 144 in the case of shares held by affiliates).

-As of March 31, 2005, the following additional shares of Class A common stock are or will be issuable after giving effect to this offering and the redemption of our 5.75% convertible senior notes due 2005:
+As of March 31, 2005, the following additional shares of Class A common stock are or will be issuable after giving effect to this offering:

 - 339,132,031 shares of Class A common stock will be issuable upon conversion of Class B common stock issuable upon exchange of Charter Communications Holding Company, LLC membership units held by Vulcan Cable III Inc. and Charter Investment, Inc. These membership units are exchangeable for shares of Class B common stock on a one-for-one basis.
 Shares of Class B common stock are convertible into shares of Class A common stock on a one-for-one basis. - 24,273,943 shares of Class A common stock may be issuable upon the exchange of Charter Communications Holding Company, LLC membership units potentially issuable in exchange for CC VIII, LLC membership units held by an affiliate of Mr. Allen.
 An issue has arisen regarding the ultimate ownership of such CC VIII, LLC membership interests following Mr. Allen's acquisition of those interests on June 6, 2003.
-See"Certain Relationships and Related Transactions Transactions Arising Out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries Equity Put Rights CC VIII." - 50,000 shares of Class A common stock will be issuable upon conversion of outstanding Class B common stock on a one-for-one basis. - Up to 90,000,000 shares of Class A common stock (or units exchangeable for Class A common stock) are authorized for issuance pursuant to Charter's 2001 Stock Incentive Plan and 1999 Charter Communications Option Plan.
+See "Certain Relationships and Related Transactions Transactions Arising Out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries Equity Put Rights CC VIII." - 50,000 shares of Class A common stock will be issuable upon conversion of outstanding Class B common stock on a one-for-one basis. - Up to 90,000,000 shares of Class A common stock (or units exchangeable for Class A common stock) are authorized for issuance pursuant to Charter's 2001 Stock Incentive Plan and 1999 Charter Communications Option Plan.
 At March 31, 2005, 1,309,620 shares had been issued under the plans upon exercise of options, 655,749 shares had been issued upon vesting of restricted stock grants, and 1,162,176 shares are subject to future vesting under restricted stock agreements.
 Of the remaining 86,872,455 shares covered by the plans, as of March 31, 2005, 29,067,828 were subject to outstanding options (30% of which were vested), and there were 11,627,420 performance units granted under Charter's long-term incentive program, which will vest on the third anniversary of the date of grant conditional upon Charter's performance against financial targets approved by the board of directors at the time of the awards.
-46,177,207 shares remained available for future grant under the plans. - 356,404,924 shares of Class A common stock are issuable upon conversion of our 5.875% convertible senior notes due 2009. - An aggregate of 6,850,671 shares of Class A common stock would be issuable upon conversion of our 4.75% convertible senior notes due 2006 and our Series A convertible redeemable preferred stock. - Upon consummation of the settlement of our outstanding class action lawsuits as more fully described in "Business Legal Proceedings", an as yet undetermined number of shares are expected to be issued to the claimants and carriers (having an aggregate value of \$45 million, as determined by the applicable formula), together with warrants to purchase an additional undetermined number of shares (which warrants will have a value of \$40 million, as determined by the applicable formula).
+46,177,207 shares remained available for future grant under the plans. - 356,404,924 shares of Class A common stock are issuable upon conversion of our 5.875% convertible senior notes due 2009. - An aggregate of 6,850,671 shares of Class A common stock would be issuable upon conversion of our 4.75% convertible senior notes due 2006 and our Series A convertible redeemable preferred stock. - As more fully described in "Business Legal Proceedings", 13,400,000 shares of Class A common stock issued on July 8, 2005 in settlement of certain legal proceedings. - Up to an additional 122,830,000 million shares that Charter expects to remain obligated to issue under the share lending agreement after the issuance of the 27,170,000 million shares offered hereby.
+See "Share Lending Agreement."